andrelago13/andrelago13.github.io/index.md

 #### Home | [Projects](/projects) | [Blog](/blog) | [Talks](/talks) | [Publications](/publications)

 Hi!
 My name is André Lago.
-I am a Software Engineer and Tech Lead at Google Munich, where I lead a small team of talented engineers towards designing and building privacy products that help millions of our users every day!
+I am a Senior Software Engineer at Replai, a Porto-founded startup where we build the world's first first video-based creative insights platform that empowers brands to maximize the performance and engagement of their videos.
+Previously I was a Senior Software Engineer and Tech Lead at Google Munich, where I led a small team of talented engineers towards designing and building privacy products that help millions of our users every day!

 I'm deeply passionate for technology, helping people grow and designing and building products that improve people's lives.
 Also a big fan of basketball, music and surfing :)